DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/10 Component-Specific Types.md

 Each DevExtreme component has its own set of types.
 Use [aggregated exports](/Documentation/Guide/Common/TypeScript_Guides/Syntax_Elements/#Aggregated_Export) to import all component types with a single statement.

 To access these types, import `DxComponentTypes` where `Component` is the component name.
-For example, if you work with a `DateBox`, you need to import `DxDateBoxTypes`.
+For example, you need to import `DxDateBoxTypes` if you work with a `DateBox`.

     <!-- tab: App.vue -->
     <template>